Altered-Intellect/Study-Wiki-for-Tech-Impact-Winter-Class-2025/Study Wiki for Tech Impact/Motherboards.md

 CPUs that are overclocked or running multiple cores tend to generate excessive heat.
 It is a very common practice to install a fan on top of the heat sink.
 The fan moves heat away from the metal fins of the heatsink.
 This is known as active cooling.

 ##### Heat Sink
 devices that conduct heat and have the effect of increasing the surface area of a component.
 The heat sink has a large surface area with metal fins to dissipate heat into the surrounding air.
 This is known as passive cooling.
 Between the heat sink and the CPU is a special thermal compound.
 The thermal compound increases the efficiency of heat transfer from the CPU to the heat sink by filling any tiny gaps between the two.
 This **removes heat** from the component more quickly than fans alone.
 Some heat sinks have fans built into them.
+Used in CPUs, M.2 SSDs, and GPUs

 ##### Thermal Paste/Pads
 The quality of contact between a component to be cooled and the heat sink used to cool it will impact how effectively it is cooled.
 Thermal paste and thermal pads conduct heat and are used between the component and heat sink to **make the best thermal-conductive connection**.